 This technique can be used with either large or small groups.
 In either case, it is often best to begin with a brief class discussion of the issues involved in the debate topic.
 This provides a context for the debate, a sense of the sub-issues involved, and a gauge of class feelings on the issues.
 At this time the instructor should also make clear the rules of the debate, including time allotted to each side and rules for speaking.
 (Several websites offer formats and rules for various kinds of debates.)
 If a small group format is used, divide the class into groups and give them time to choose their topic and resolution.
 (Debates are often won or lost in the wording of the resolution, so it is important that the students have some leeway in deciding upon this wording.)
 After the sides and resolution are decided, the students will need time to prepare their arguments and strategies.
 If the class is to perform the debate as a large group, the instructor usually serves as moderator.
 In this case, the two sides should also be given some time to develop their positions and their strategies of argument before the debate begins.
 In either a small- or large-group format, students may be instructed to argue for their own beliefs or against them, depending on the instructor’s objectives.
 Likewise, the instructor may choose to have students argue first an affirmative position and then a negative one.
 Some instructors prefer to summarize the debate at the end; this can clarify the information presented and direct students to focus on the key points derived from the exercise.
 Other instructors refrain from summarizing students’ contributions, thereby preserving the variety of opinions and perspectives that were expressed over the course of the debate.

 In an American Political History course, the class was discussing the relative merits of the Articles of Confederation and the Constitution.
 As the discussion began to polarize and heat up, the instructor decided to formalize the process in a debate.
 She divided the class roughly in half according to their stances on the issue.
 The students on one side of the issue sat together on one side of the room, and students with the opposing view sat on the other side.
 The students were asked to argue the position opposed to their own beliefs because the instructor wanted them to become more familiar with the other side’s arguments.
 They were given one and a half class periods to work together on their strategies and arguments, and the debate lasted one class period.
-The debate took place under a simplified version of Robert’s Rules of Order with the teacher serving as the chair.
-(Click to view an example of a simplified version of Robert’s Rules of Order.)
+The debate took place under a simplified version of Robert’s Rules of Order, with the teacher serving as the chair.
+(Click to learn more about Robert’s Rules of Order.)

 Similarly, in a statistics course, the instructor encouraged the class to debate competing methods of solving certain kinds of problems.
 The class was allowed to polarize and was then formally separated to give the students time to work together to prepare their arguments.
 Then they were brought together in a semi-formal debate to argue which method was better.

-Role plays may be done as a whole class or in small groups to make learning more active.
+Role-play may be done as a whole class or in small groups to enable students to gain insight into diverse situations and perspectives.

 - To increase student awareness of the interconnectedness of knowledge and the subtle complexities of a situation.